Types of Treatment for Early Breast Cancer

 Systemic therapy (neoadjuvant therapy and adjuvant therapy)

-The goal of systemic therapy is to get rid of cancer cells that may have spread from the breast to other parts of the body.
+The goal of systemic therapy is to kill or disable cancer cells that may have spread from the breast to other parts of the body.
 These cells are too small to be seen on scans or to be measured with lab tests.

-Systemic therapy uses drug therapies that travel throughout the body to get rid of cancer cells.
-Some drug therapies are given by vein (through an IV) or injection, and some are pills.
+Systemic therapy uses drug therapies that travel throughout the body to kill or disable cancer cells.
+Some drug therapies are given through an IV into a vein, some are given by injection, and some are pills.

 Learn about factors that affect treatment options.